BatchDebug/batchdebug.github.io/README.md

 # batchdebug.github.io
-Just redirects to ACET homepage.
+Just redirects to decyx homepage.
 May change if i have more projects.